cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

  SourcePortId: `ics27-<version>.<source-connection-id>.<destination-connection-id>.<owner-account-address>`,
  SourceChannelId: `<channel-id>`,
  // Host Chain
- CounterPartyPortId: `interchain-account`,
+ CounterpartyPortId: `interchain-account`,
- CounterPartyChannelId: `<channel-id>`,
+ CounterpartyChannelId: `<channel-id>`,
 }
 ```

-In the event of a channel closing, the active channel should be unset.
-ICS-27 channels should only be closed in the event of a timeout (if the implementation uses ordered channels) or in the unlikely event of a light client attack.
-Controller chains must retain the ability to open new ICS-27 channels and reset the active channel for a particular port id (containing owner-account-address) and associated interchain account.
+In the event of a channel closing, the active channel must be unset.
+ICS-27 channels can only be closed in the event of a timeout (if the implementation uses ordered channels) or in the unlikely event of a light client attack.
+Controller chains must retain the ability to open new ICS-27 channels and reset the active channel for a particular portID (containing `{owner-account-address}`) and associated interchain account.

-#### Version Negotiation
+#### Version negotiation

-ICS-27 takes advantage of [ISC-04 channel version negotiation](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics#versioning) to store a mapping of the controller chain port ID to the newly registered interchain account address, on both the host chain & controller chains, during the channel creation handshake ([account registration flow](#Register-Account-Flow)).
+ICS-27 takes advantage of [ISC-04 channel version negotiation](../../core/ics-004-channel-and-packet-semantics/README.md#versioning) to store a mapping of the controller chain portID to the newly registered interchain account address, on both the host & controller chains, during the channel creation handshake ([account registration flow](#Register-account-flow)).

-ICS-004 allows for each channel version negotiation to be application-specific.
+ICS-04 allows for each channel version negotiation to be application-specific.
 In the case of interchain accounts, the channel version set during the `OnChanOpenInit` step (controller chain) must be `ics27-<version>` & the version set during the host chain `OnChanOpenTry` step will include the interchain account address that will be created ([see summary table below](#Version-negotiation-summary)).
 Note that the generation of this address is stateless, and can be generated in advance of the account creation.

-Due to how the mechanics of ICS-004 channel version negotiation operate the version passed into the host chain side (OnChanOpenTry) must match the counterparty version passed into the controller side (OnChanOpenAck) otherwise, there will be a resulting error at the IBC protocol level.
+Due to how the mechanics of ICS-04 channel version negotiation operate the version passed into the host chain side (`OnChanOpenTry`) must match the counterparty version passed into the controller side (`OnChanOpenAck`) otherwise, there will be a resulting error at the IBC protocol level.

-Combined with the one channel per interchain account approach, this method of version negotiation allows us to pass the address of the interchain account back to the controller chain and create a mapping from controller port ID -> interchain account address during the `OnChanOpenAck` callback.
-As outlined in the [controlling flow](#Controlling-Flow), a controller chain will need to know the address of a registered interchain account in order to send transactions to the account on the host chain.
+Combined with the one channel per interchain account approach, this method of version negotiation allows us to pass the address of the interchain account back to the controller chain and create a mapping from controller portID -> interchain account address during the `OnChanOpenAck` callback.
+As outlined in the [controlling flow](#Controlling-flow), a controller chain will need to know the address of a registered interchain account in order to send transactions to the account on the host chain.

-#### Version Negotiation Summary
+#### Version negotiation summary

 `interchain-account-address` is the address of the interchain account registered on the host chain by the controller chain.